Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Algorithmic Details

 \section{Algorithmic Details}

-In Section \ref{sec:algorithms} we introduced our basic algorithmic framework.
-In the following we give details on the tangle algorithm as well as on one specific post-processing.
+We introduced our basic algorithmic framework in Section \ref{sec:algorithms}.
+In the following, we give details on the tangle algorithm and one specific post-processing.
 We additionally give insight into some algorithmic questions arising when applying tangles in practice and how these influence algorithmic decisions.